lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 associated with mainly beta-cell function in human, which convincingly confirms and advances the previous basic and clinical studies in this field."*

-    We thank the reviewer for this comments and the suggested edits below.
-We have incorporated most of the suggestions and have provided responses that hopefully clarify other questions and comments.
+    We thank the reviewer for these supportive comments and the suggested edits below.
+We have incorporated the vast majority of the suggestions and have provided responses that hopefully clarify these concerns.

 1. *"Serum insulin and/or NEFA levels could be affected by several factors: I would suggest excluding the participants who have endocrine, hepatic or renal